 YALSA's Great Books Giveaway Competition

 The YALSA Board of Directors believes many libraries that serve young adults would benefit by receiving this collection of materials.
-YALSA and the cooperating publishers are therefore offering one year's worth of review materials as a contribution to a library in need through this application process.
-Applicants must demonstrate:
+YALSA and the cooperating publishers are therefore offering one year's worth of review materials as a contribution to up to three libraries in need through this application process.
+Applicants must demonstrate the following:

 - Why the collection is needed in their community.